The 50-day moving average is one of the more popular technical indicators used in technical analysis.

 - Pullback trade

-- Strong pullback that resolves into a small range after pulling back in the zone of the previous area of support
+- The strong pullback that resolves into a small range after pulling back in the zone of the previous area of support

 - Triangles are usually a continuation pattern for another long trade